 Although the study was carried out in Germany, the results and the issues that appear are quite universal.

 "Retailers themselves are responsible for many of these factors", says Felix Schirl, manager of Trbo GmbH.
 He explains that there is huge potential for improvement saying, "A lengthy order process puts off many users from making a purchase.
 By simply slimming down the registration process, the number of abandoned shopping baskets can be easily reduced."

 Through various improvement measures in the checkout process, up to ten percent more conversions can be achieved.
 A study by IBI Research at the University of Regensburg determined in autumn 2015 that most retailers, however, neglect the checkout process.
-Only 45 percent determine their abandoned purchases rate at the checkout, and hardly any monitor the checkout constantly.
+Only 45 percent determine their abandoned purchases rate at the checkout, and hardly any monitor their checkouts constantly.

 Win back customers

-One in two retailers make an effort to reach out to customers who have abandoned the checkout.
-Overall, 24 percent of retailers retain the shopping basket and 18 percent send reminder mails.
+One in every two retailers makes an effort to reach out to customers who have abandoned the checkout.
+Overall, 24% of retailers retain the shopping basket and 18% send reminder mails.
 Other shops use advertisements, discounts or vouchers to win back customers.